samclarke/SCEditor/README.md

 **height** *int*
 Height of the editor in px.
 If set to null the height will be set to that of the textarea it is replacing.

+**resizeEnabled** *bool*
+If to allow the editor to be resized.
+Defaults to true

+**resizeMinWidth** *int*
+Min resize to width in px.
+Set to null for half textarea width or -1 for unlimited.

+**resizeMinHeight** *int*
+Min resize to height in px.
+Set to null for half textarea height or -1 for unlimited.

+**resizeMaxHeight** *int*
+Max resize to height in px.
+Set to null for double textarea height or -1 for unlimited.

+**resizeMaxWidth** *int*
+Max resize to width in px.
+Set to null for double textarea width or -1 for unlimited.

 **getHtmlHandler** *function*

 **getTextHandler** *function*